OxideUi/OxideUi/README.md

 > The current name (`OxideUI`) is temporary and may change in future releases.
 > If you have creative ideas or suggestions for a new name, feel free to share them by opening an **issue** or
 > contacting us directly.
+> OxiedUI is a standalone project unrelated to other entities in the Rust world.
+This project is managed by the community and was created and is currently maintained by [SeregonWar](https://github.com/seregonwar).

 ![Logo OxideUi](https://github.com/OxideUi/OxideUi/raw/main/logos/OxideUi-org.jpg)